dhruvanshmoyal01/Univariate-Linear-Regression/README.md

 # Univariate-Linear-Regression

 In this project, I have performed machine learning without using any of the popular machine learning libraries such as scikit-learn and statsmodels.
-The aim of this project and is to implement all the machinery, including gradient descent and linear regression, of the various learning algorithms yourself, so you have a deeper understanding of the fundamentals.
+The aim of this project and is to implement all the machinery, including gradient descent and linear regression, of the various learning algorithms myself, so I have a deeper understanding of the fundamentals.

 Projects Include:
 Loading the Data and Libraries